amaranth-unm/amaranth-unm.github.io/index.md

 ## Come build something

-Some of the best work starts as a half-formed question, a vague idea, something you're not sure is even possible.
-That's exactly the right time to talk.
+Some of the most interesting projects start as a half-formed question, a vague idea, something you're not sure is even possible.
+We want to hear about it!

+Our space and our approach is more like a workshop, not a service desk.
 We work alongside you, teaching the thinking behind technical and design decisions so you can carry it forward.
 Whether it's a class assignment, a research project, or something you haven't quite figured out yet---action reduces anxiety.

+**We're practitioners more than evangelists.** We test tools and workflows all the time, share what we learn, and build on open-source infrastructure with stability at its core.
+We want to explore with you, not just complete a technical task for you.
+[Read more about our studio ethos →](studio)

 Drop by studio hours, email us at <amaranth@unm.edu>, or [book a consultation](collaborate).

 ### Spring 2026 studio hours
 - Tuesdays & Thursdays: 9:30--11:00; 12:30--2:00